captionpoint/captionpoint-plays/JACK-LOUISE-SCRATCH.md

 ---

-On Wednesday, I walked into the audition and behind the table,
+On Friday, I walked into the audition and behind the table,

 ---